This article was updated on August 6, 2021.

 If your business is considering a fresh website this year, there are big decisions ahead of you.
 We’ve put together a to-do list to help you prepare for a website redesign.

 A new website can do great things for your business, from improving your reputation to driving more leads and sales.
-Maybe your current website is too slow, or the content feels like a first school computer science project.
+Maybe your current website is too slow, or the content feels terribly outdated.
 Maybe you’re kicking off a total rebrand, and everything needs to change.

-Whatever the reason, a new website is an exciting prospect.
-This article contains lots of resources and reading material, so get ready to nerd out!
+Whatever the reason, a website redesign is an exciting prospect.
+This article contains links to lots of resources and reading material, so get ready to nerd out!

 Prepare for a Website Redesign: The Checklist

-Who is your business?
-What’s your story?
+Why does your website exist?
+What does your business do?
 How are you different or better than the competition?
-Why should people care?
-The creative elements on your website need to capture your personality and values, to create an emotional connection with visitors.
+Who do you do this for?
+The creative elements on your website need to capture your brand’s personality and values, to create an emotional connection with visitors so they’ll want to convert – that’s brand strategy.

-Even if you’re planning a subtle redesign to incorporate new technology into the backend, you’ll still need a clear direction for your branding.
+Even if you’re planning a subtle redesign just to incorporate new technology, like shopping or email platforms, you’ll still need a clear direction for your brand.
 Identify and plan for the following:

 - Will your branding stay the same, or is it a rebrand?

 - Do you have brand guidelines?

 No branding documentation?
 No problem.
-Check out How to Create a Brand Identity Playbook to help with this stage.
+Check out our full resource for creating brand identity guidelines to help with this stage.

 One of the most time-consuming steps to prepare for a website redesign is evaluating all of your current content to decide what to keep — and what to let go.